-An Environmental Impact Report (EIR) is being prepared to comprehensively analyze the proposed land use changes recommended through the West Adams New Community Plan.
-A Draft EIR is provided to the community for review and comment prior to the adoption of the new plan.
+An Environmental Impact Report (EIR) has been prepared that comprehensively analyzes the proposed land use changes recommended through the West Adams New Community Plan.
+The Draft EIR provided the community with the opportunity to review and comment on the features of the proposed community plan.
 Following the close of the Draft EIR comment period, a Final EIR was prepared that addresses the comments received and has been submitted to the Mayor and City Council in considering adoption of the new community plan and certification of its EIR.

 The purposes of the EIR are to:

 - satisfy the requirements of the California Environmental Quality Act (CEQA), and

 - inform the general public, the local community, responsible and interested public agencies of the nature of the West Adams-Baldwin Hills-Leimert New Community Plan, its possible environmental effects, possible measures to mitigate those effects, and alternatives to the proposed project.

 The Transportation Improvement and Mitigation Program (TIMP) for the West Adams-Baldwin Hills-Leimert New Community Plan (NCP) identifies transportation programs needed to accommodate land use patterns/densities and population and employment growth anticipated under the NCP, and the resultant increase in vehicle trips projected by the year 2030.

 Transportation Programs considered include:

 · Plans and Strategies for Public Transit Improvements,